paulmedynski/uglify-es-brunch/README.md

 # uglify-es-brunch
-An uglify-es plugin for brunch
+An uglify-es plugin for Brunch.